chevdor/glabel/cli/README.md

 ### Apply

-    USAGE:
-        glabel apply [FLAGS] --token <TOKEN> <REPOSITORY> <INPUT>

     ARGS:
         <REPOSITORY>    The repo string for now in the form owner/repo such as chevdor/foobar
         <INPUT>         The filename where your set is stored

-    FLAGS:
+    OPTIONS:
-        -h, --help       Print help information
+        -d, --dry-run          Do not change anything, print only what will be done -h, --help             Print help information
         -r, --replace          By default, existing labels will NOT be updated.
 If you set this flag to true, they will.
-Beware, there is no automatic backup so it could be a good idea to run the `get` command first and make a backup -V, --version    Print version information
+Beware, there is no automatic backup so it could be a good idea to run the `get` command first and make a backup -t, --token <TOKEN>    If you follow good security practices, your GITHUB_TOKEN should not have write access to your repos.

-    OPTIONS:
-        -t, --token <TOKEN>    If you follow good security practices, your GITHUB_TOKEN should not have write access to your repos.
 Here since we need to write labels, we use another variable for the token with write access.
 It is highly recommended to pass this as an Environment variable [env: TOKEN=<your admin token>]
+        -V, --version          Print version information

 ### Wipe

-    USAGE:
-        glabel wipe [FLAGS] --token <TOKEN> <REPOSITORY>
+        glabel wipe [OPTIONS] --token <TOKEN> <REPOSITORY>

     ARGS:
         <REPOSITORY>    The repo string for now in the form owner/repo such as chevdor/foobar

-    FLAGS:
+    OPTIONS:
         -a, --apply            By default, for your safety, the command will NOT do anything.
 If you however pass this flag, there will be no way back :) It is highly recommended to call `get` first and backup your labels but keep in mind that it does not save which labels are applied to PRs and issues.
-So if you have labels "in use", you will lose them
-        -h, --help       Print help information
+So if you have labels "in use", you will lose them -h, --help             Print help information
-        -V, --version    Print version information

-    OPTIONS:
         -t, --token <TOKEN>    If you follow good security practices, your GITHUB_TOKEN should not have write access to your repos.
 Here since we need to write labels, we use another variable for the token with write access.
 It is highly recommended to pass this as an Environment variable [env: TOKEN=<your admin token>]
+        -V, --version          Print version information

 ### Documentation